stuhlmueller/sine/readme.md

 # Sine

+Sine is an experimental Church implementation based on a clean separation of inference and evaluation.

+Sine includes:

-Sine is a minimal, exact Church implementation (work in progress!).
+- a minimal, exact Church implementation as a Scheme library (work in progress!)
+- a stochastic Scheme interpreter based on SICP that exposes control over random choices and recursive interpreter calls.

+## Installation

+- Add the sine directory to your <code>$VICARE_LIBRARY_PATH</code>.

 ## Requirements